3dprogramin/thinkpad-p51-archbang/README.md

 **Display**
 - ~~set brightness of display~~
-- HDMI get keyboard shortcuts to work and auto-switch on connection through udev
+- HDMI auto-switch on connect (udev), keyboard shortcuts working would also be nice

 **GPU**
 - ~~NVIDIA video card not working, currently running only integrated Intel card~~